How To Work with CodeIgniter 4 Multiple Databases

 //...

-Here, we will see how can we load database connection groups into controller file as well as inside model file.
+Here, you will see how to load database connection groups into controller file as well as inside model file.

 Load Database Groups in Controller